ChrisHughes24/leanstuff1/sets_things.md

 ### finsets ###
 #### data.finset ####
-`finset α` is the type of lists of elements of type α.
+`finset α` is the type of unordered lists of distinct elements of type α.
 A finset is contructed from a multiset and a proof that the multiset contains no duplicates.
 Finsets are finite.
 Finsets can only contain elements of the same type.

+`{1, 1, 2, 4} = {1, 2, 1, 4}`

+`{1, 1, 2, 4} = {1, 2, 4}`

 ### sets and subtypes ###
 #### data.set.basic ####